Dharmang92/Resume-Profiel/README.md

 # Resume-Profile

-Resume Profile Registry with Javascript and PHP serverside validation.
+⌨ Resume Profile Registry with Javascript and PHP serverside validation 🔑.